 If you select Escalate to a person or group, then it will ask you the date when you want to escalate as well as the person or group name to whom you want to escalate.
 If you will check the checkbox “Inform original participants”, then it will trigger both an email.
 Again the Subject and Email body both are populated by default.
 But you can change as per your requirement.

-Apart from escalate, you can auto-complete also.
+Apart from escalating, you can auto-complete also.
 When you choose “Autocomplete the task” option.
 It will ask for the autocomplete on (Date) and What task outcome you want to set like Approved, Rejected etc. Also, it will trigger an email.

 Once the configuration over, I have added two Log to History List just to track the response in workflow history.
 It looks like below: